 Traditional electricity production can use thousands of liters of water each year.
 Water is used for cooling generators, processing and refining fuel, and transporting fuel through pipes.

-On average, a coal-fired power plant consumes 530 Litres of water to produce 1000 kWh of electricity while 38 L of water is required to extract enough natural gas to generate the same amount of power.2 However, producing power through solar panels uses no water which saves our existing water supply a lot.
+On average, a coal-fired power plant consumes 530 Litres of water to produce 1000 kWh of electricity while 38 L of water is required to extract enough natural gas to generate the same amount of power, according to a study from the Virginia Water Resources Research Center.
+However, producing power through solar panels uses no water which saves our existing water supply a lot.